shhubhxm/fetch-ml-apprentice/analysis.md

 ## Final Thoughts

-- Our model showed clear learning across tasks with decreasing loss values, confirming the effectiveness of this setup.
+- My model showed clear learning across tasks with decreasing loss values, confirming the effectiveness of this setup.
 - Multi-task learning proved beneficial even with synthetic data Task B had strong signal propagation from Task A's shared embeddings.
 - The architecture is modular, easily extendable to more tasks or domains.